Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing New Physics at HL-LHC using Ultra-peripheral Proton-Proton Collisions

 \subsection{Results and discussions}

-Figure \ref{fig:crosssection_upc_atlas} shows the result of the cross-section calculation for different mass scenarios (${M}_{{V}^{\pm}}$,${M}_{{N}_{L}}$) with pp-UPC at $\sqrt{s}$ = 14 TeV.
-In this plot, all cross-section points representing at least $N_s>$1 have been selected, assuming a muon detector efficiency ${\epsilon}_{eff}$=0.8, to be conservative.
+Figure \ref{fig:crosssection_upc_atlas} shows the result of the cross-section calculation for different (${M}_{{V}^{\pm}}$,${M}_{{N}_{L}}$) mass scenarios with pp-UPCs at $\sqrt{s}$ = 14 TeV.
+All cross-section points represent at least one signal event at ATLAS, assuming a muon detector efficiency ${\epsilon}_{eff}$=0.8, to be conservative.

-Comparing Figs. \ref{fig:crosssection_upc_atlas_lead} and \ref{fig:crosssection_upc_atlas}, it can be seen that the lead-lead cross-section values for both signals and background are higher compared to pp-UPC.
-This difference is primarily due to the nature of UPC interactions.
-As previously mentioned, the main characteristic of UPCs is that, since the nucleus is not fragmented, the interactions between atomic nuclei that predominate are electromagnetic interactions.
+As illustrated in Figs. \ref{fig:crosssection_upc_atlas_lead} and \ref{fig:crosssection_upc_atlas}, the cross-section values for signal and background UPC processes are higher with Pb-Pb collisions relative to the proton-proton case.
+This difference is primarily due to the nature of the ultra-peripheral interactions.
+As previously mentioned, the main characteristic of UPCs is that the nucleus of heavy ions does not fragment during collisions, so the interactions between atomic nuclei are dominated by electromagnetic interactions.
 In the case of lead ions, which are very heavy, the intense electromagnetic fields generated by the large number of protons per nucleus lead to a wide range of interactions, increasing the cross-section.
-In contrast, in proton-proton collisions, the absence of these intense electromagnetic fields further suppresses UPC interactions.
-However, the expected luminosity of the LHC for pp-UPC is significantly higher than the current luminosity achieved by ATLAS with lead ion UPCs.
+In contrast, in proton-proton collisions, the absence of these intense electromagnetic fields further suppresses UPC cross-sections.
+However, the expected luminosity for the HL-LHC with pp-UPCs is significantly higher than the current luminosity achieved by ATLAS with lead ion UPCs \cite{Bruce:2018yzs,Klein:2020nvu,dEnterria:2022sut}.

 Fig. \ref{fig:angular} show three different mass scenarios along with the background distributions for acoplanarity $\alpha$, separation in the $\eta \times \phi$ plane, and the cosine of the separation angle $\theta$ of muon pairs.
 Fig. \ref{fig:kinematic} presents the distributions for the muon/anti-muon transverse momentum $p_T$, the invariant mass $M$ of $\mu^{-}\mu^{+}$ pairs, and the missing transverse energy $|\overrightarrow{E}_T|_{\text{miss}}$.